KonstantinosStamatakos/fpga-trading-engine/README.md

 The trading engine consists of three main RTL components:

 ### Message Parser

-Decodes incoming order messages and converts them into internal signals used by the trading engine.
+Decodes incoming order messages and converts them into internal control and data signals used by the order book.

 ### Order Book

-Maintains active BUY and SELL orders and implements:
+Maintains active BUY and SELL orders and implements the core trading logic:

 - Order insertion
 - Order cancellation